-Fiona Qiu completed a Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) under the tutelage of Michele Walsh, where she was first prize-winner of the Ena Williams Award, Postgraduate Prize, Owen Fletcher Prize, Barbara Hebden Bursary, Matilda Jane Aplin Prize, Vada Jefferies Prize, Basil Jones Sonata Prize, Nora Baird Bursary, German Violin Travel Bursary and the Griffith Award for Academic Excellence.
-Fiona had also performed in many masterclasses, including the 2018 Musica Viva masterclass series with world-renowned violinist Ray Chen.
+Fiona Qiu completed a Bachelor of Music at the Queensland Conservatorium Griffith University (QCGU) under the tutelage of Michele Walsh.
+She was first prize-winner of the Ena Williams Award, Postgraduate Prize, Owen Fletcher Prize, Barbara Hebden Bursary, Matilda Jane Aplin Prize, Vada Jefferies Prize, Basil Jones Sonata Prize, Nora Baird Bursary, German Violin Travel Bursary and the Griffith Award for Academic Excellence.
+Fiona had also performed in the 2018 Musica Viva masterclass series with world-renowned violinist Ray Chen.

-Fiona is a founding member of the Artamidae String Quartet, who were winners of the 4MBS Chamber Music Prize.
+Fiona is a founding member of the Artamidae String Quartet, which won the 4MBS Chamber Music Prize.
 As an avid chamber musician, she has participated in chamber masterclasses with the Emmerson, Australian, Borodin, Dover, New Zealand and Goldner String Quartets.
-In 2021, the Quartet was invited by Baillieu Myer to give a performance at an art gallery owned by the Myer family.
+In 2021, the Quartet was invited by Baillieu Myer to perform at an art gallery owned by the Myer family.
 While studying at the Queensland Conservatorium, Fiona has performed with ensemble-in-residence, Ensemble Q, working with a host of international visiting artists and conductors.

 FROM: Brisbane, QLD.
 Lands of the Jagera/Turrbal peoples.

-Financial assistance supported by ANAM Syndicate donors - Michael Schwarz and David Clouston, Kathy Laster, Anne Frankenberg, Simone and Richard Graham, Barry and Joan Miskin
+Fiona’s training at ANAM is supported by ANAM Syndicate donors Michael Schwarz and David Clouston, Kathy Laster, Anne Frankenberg and Adrian McEniery, Simone and Richard Graham, Barry and Joan Miskin, Min Jiang